• Home

 • Use Room Temperature Butter- Do not use softened or melted butter/vegan baking sticks.
 The cookies will spread out when baking into a giant mess.

-• Strain the Strawberry Liquid- This is crucial.
+• Strain the Strawberry Syrup- This is crucial.
 If you do not strain the strawberry liquid, there will be seeds all throughout your cookies.
 In addition, there will be way too much liquid and the cookies will end up being a spread out mess.

 • Chill the Dough- If you don’t chill the dough for at least 2.5 hours, the cookies will spread and be flat and thin.
 Chilling overnight is the best.